 A next generation drug testing device

 The evaluation of candidate compounds with the help of in vitro cell-based assays is an integral part of drug development processes.
-To date the information gained from conventional cell culture studies has not been meaningful enough to eliminate a large fraction of unsuitable candidate compounds at early stages of the screening process.
+To date, the information gained from conventional cell culture studies has not been meaningful enough to eliminate a large fraction of unsuitable candidate compounds at early stages of the screening process.
 The Body-on-a-Chip (BoC) concept constitutes an enabling technology for in depth understanding of interactions between drugs and their metabolites in various organs with regard to toxic effects (ADME/tox) and/or drug efficacy.
-All experiments were be conducted with 3D microtissue models, which offer in many cases better predictability of drug effects than conventional 2D test systems.
+All experiments were conducted with 3D microtissue models, which, in many cases, predict drug effects better than conventional 2D in vitro testing systems.
 The platform accommodated different types of microtissues and features microfluidic interconnections between these compartments, thus mimicking the physiological context and conditions in a complex organism.
 Sensitive analytical methods such as mass spectroscopy was integrated into the overall design in order to enable metabolic profiling of chip-based cell systems.
 The model is designed to enable collection of data from a comprehensive in vitro model, which identifes multi-organ toxicity and/or decreased efficacy due to metabolic activity, and thus has the potential to improve the drug development process by significantly reducing development costs and time to market.

 - InSphero Scientist Receives 3Rs Award for Microtissue-based Body on a Chip System [Press Release]